BedrockStreaming/GuzzleHttpBundle/README.md

 Here are few rules to follow for a easier code review before the maintainers accept and merge your request.

-- you MUST follow the Symfony2 coding standard : you can use `./bin/coke` to validate
+- you MUST follow the Symfony2 coding standard : you can use `make cs-fix` to fix the files
 - you MUST run the test
 - you MUST write or update tests
 - you MUST write or update documentation